-2.2.5.3 Requirements for "final" draft Test Guidelines
+2.2.5.34 Requirements for "final" draft Test Guidelines

 The elements set out in this section only apply to those Test Guidelines which the TWP may decide are ready to submit to the Technical Committee ("final" draft Test Guidelines) and do not apply to Test Guidelines where further drafts are to be developed for discussion in subsequent sessions of the TWP.
 In order for the TWP to be able to agree to submit draft Test Guidelines to the Technical Committee, there are certain elements in their preparation which should, in general, be met.
-Thus, the TWP will, in general, only consider the submission of Test Guidelines to the Technical Committee where a "complete" draft has been issued to the members of the TWP concerned, by the Office of the Union, four weeks prior to the TWP session.
+Thus, the TWP will, in general, only consider the submission of Test Guidelines to the Technical Committee where a "complete" draft has been issued to the members of the TWP in accordance with the schedule set out in Section 2.2.5.3 concerned, by the Office of the Union, four weeks prior to the TWP session.
 The deadline for receipt of "final" draft Test Guidelines from the leading expert, by the Office, in order to meet this deadline, is to be set by the Office in conjunction with the Chairperson of the TWP concerned.
 A draft would be considered to be "complete" if there was no missing information from any chapter of the Test Guidelines.
 Thus, it should include, for example, explanations of characteristics contained in the Table of Characteristics and an appropriate set of example varieties.
 Where the TWP amends the "complete" draft at its session, the amendments are to be specified and approved in a report of the meeting (i.e. the report on the conclusions or detailed report), and the Test Guidelines are submitted to the Technical Committee on this basis.